 Back & neck pain home relief: 5 common mistakes you didn’t know!

 Back and neck pain are one of the most common complaints during lockdown.
 Working from home without a proper office setting, bad posture and stress are some of the main reasons of back and neck pain.
-So, in a desperate attempt to relieve the pain, we buy expensive products that claim to be good at relieving back pain.
+So, in a desperate attempt to relieve the pain, we buy expensive products that claim to be good at relieving back pain, instead of taking help from doctors.

 I have seen a lot of advertising on the internet recommending products for back & neck pain such as massage guns.
 Before you invest in tools or products try to find the cause of your problem, as the back & neck pain origin could be different from person to person.
 Ask your Physio, osteopath, sports or massage therapist first to make sure the product is suitable for you.